Psy-Fer/interARTIC/docs/usage.md

 ## Configuring interARTIC

 Configuring interARTIC should be done only at the first time.
-It will save the coniguration details for the future.
+It will save the configuration details for the future.

 - On the interARTIC web interface, click on `Edit Input and Sample .csv Directories`.